 - The Curious Journalist’s Guide to Data: Prediction, Jonathan Stray

-This week is all about using data to report on ambiguous, complex, charged issues.
-It’s incredibly easy to fool yourself, but fortunately, there is a long history of fields grappling with the problem of determining truth in the face of uncertainty, from statistics to intelligence analysis.
-This week includes: statistical testing and statistical significance, Bayesianism in theory and practice, determining causality, p-hacking and reproducibility, analysis of competing hypothesis.
+There is a long history of fields grappling with the problem of determining truth in the face of uncertainty, from statistics to intelligence analysis.
+We’ll start with statistics, the notion of randomness that is so crucial to the idea of statistical significance.
+Then we’ll talk about determining causality, p-hacking and reproducibility, and the more qualitative, closer-to-real-world method of analysis of competing hypothesis.

 - The Curious Journalist’s Guide to Data: Analysis, Jonathan Stray